hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 name: lab-exercise-1
 # 👩‍💻 Lab Exercise: Configure Remote State
 <br><br>
-In this lab you'll set up a free Terraform Cloud account and configure your account for remote execution of Terraform commands.
+In this lab you'll set up a free HCP Terraform account and configure your account for remote execution of Terraform commands.

 Your instructor will provide the URL for the first lab environment.